An Overview and Directory of Corporate Venture Capital (CVC) in Healthcare

 Here are some things to consider:

-• What informations rights would they have?
+• What information rights would they have?
 Can they be revoked if your startup and the CVC become competitive?

 • Would an investment from this CVC deter other potential investors, customers, or acquirers?